 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you, including onset and type of symptoms.
-It will be necessary to perform tests to determine if your cat has cancer, the type, and location.
+It will be necessary to perform tests to determine if your cat has cancer, the type, and the location.
 These can include:

 Baseline tests: To evaluate the overall health of the cat.

-Computed topography (CT) or magnetic resonance imaging (MRI): These advanced imaging techniques can provide your veterinarian with a more accurate picture and diagnose smaller tumours (as small as 1 mm) and stage the tumour (size, shape, and invasiveness) as well evaluate for local lymph node involvement and to enable the surgeon to come up with a tailored treatment plan.
+Computed tomography (CT) or magnetic resonance imaging (MRI): These advanced imaging techniques can provide your veterinarian with a more accurate picture and diagnose smaller tumours (as small as 1 mm) and stage the tumour (size, shape, and invasiveness) as well evaluate for local lymph node involvement and to enable the surgeon to come up with a tailored treatment plan.

 Fine needle aspirate/cytology: Ultrasound is used as a guide to obtain a sample via a fine needle, which will be sent to a pathologist for cytologic evaluation (microscopic examination of the cells).

 Surgical biopsy/histopathology: While fine needle aspirate is non-invasive, it is not as accurate as histopathology (microscopic examination of biopsied tissue).
 Cons are that it is more invasive.

 Treatment depends on the size and location of the tumour.
 In most cases, your veterinarian will refer the cat to a veterinary oncologist, who specialises in the treatment of cancer.
 The treatment of choice is surgery to remove the affected lung/or portion of the lung as well as affected lymph nodes.